 Q. Am I eligible for Shared Ownership?

 A. Shared Ownership typically helps first time buyers who are in employment, earning less than £80k a year, who can’t afford to purchase a home outright in their chosen location or to meet their housing need.
-This often includes people who are renting privately / from a housing association, or living with family and friends.
+This often includes people who are renting either privately or from a housing association and also those who might be living with family or friends.

 As well as first time buyers, those who already own a property may be eligible if they are unable to purchase a larger or smaller property which also meets their housing need.